HMC-Mazzen/esp32-mazzenmatic/README.md

 # esp32-mazzenmatic
 I created a basic project for a ESP32 module using Visual Studio Code with the extension PlatformIO.
 I used a Adafruit OLED, relays and a moisture sensor to combine a couple of tuorials which you can easily find on the interne, when you start to program for esp etc.
+I personally do like VScode a lot more than the Arduino IDE and you can also flash your esp directly from VScode.
+You can also install libraries with the manager from
+PlatformIO very easy.